mhbeals/sap_reprints/README.md

 #### Word Counts

 Contains monthly manifests of all pages that contain some duplicated or reused material and the word count of the largest instance of reused material found of that issue that has been identified as originally appearing elsewhere.
 That is, if four matches were found (Memes), the highest score is deemed the minimum level of reuse identified.

+### XML Datasets

+In order to facilitate online usage, the data here has been converted into XML files, linking each page to its predecessors, contemporaries and successors.
+These can be downloaded here or viewed at the [Scissors and Paste website](http://scissorsandpaste.net/scissors-and-paste-o-meter/).